Current as of April 2024 | Download print version (in PDF)

 There are no limits on the political activities of NPOs; indeed, political parties are a sub-category of the NPO category of organizations (as they are in the U.S.).

 Charities pose a more complex case.
-For decades, the Income Tax Act provided that political activities must be "ancillary and incidental" to the organization's charitable activities, and required that they "do not include the direct or indirect support of, or opposition to, any political party or candidate for public office" (Income Tax Act, Paragraph 149.1(6.2)).
-The CRA clarified through guidance CG-027, updated in November 2020, that “direct” support or opposition means either that (1) the charity’s external messaging communicates that it supports or opposes a political party or candidate, or (2) the charity transfers any of its resources to a political party or candidate, or allows a political party or candidate to use its resources at below fair market value; “indirect” support or opposition means either that (1) the charity’s records or internal messaging explicitly reveal it carried on an activity to support or oppose a political party or candidate, or (2) the charity transfers any of its resources to a third party, to be used to support or oppose a political party or candidate.
+The current law allows charities to engage in political activities so long as those activities are in furtherance of their charitable activities and are not partisan in nature (i.e., do not directly or indirectly support or oppose any political party or candidate for public office).
+(Income Tax Act, Paragraph 149.1(6.2)).
+The CRA has clarified that “direct” support or opposition means either that (1) the charity’s external messaging communicates that it supports or opposes a political party or candidate, or (2) the charity transfers any of its resources to a political party or candidate, or allows a political party or candidate to use its resources at below fair market value; “indirect” support or opposition means either that (1) the charity’s records or internal messaging explicitly reveal it carried on an activity to support or oppose a political party or candidate, or (2) the charity transfers any of its resources to a third party, to be used to support or oppose a political party or candidate.
 The guidance provides illustrative examples of direct and indirect support or opposition.

 While this limitation on direct and indirect support or opposition of political party or candidate for public office would seem to meet the U.S. ban on "electioneering" activities by qualified donees, the lack of guidance with respect to what is "political" under Canadian law may pose some issues for U.S. donors.
 Charities may pursue their stated charitable purposes by carrying on unlimited public policy dialogue and development activities in furtherance of those purposes.
 [5]